sailfish009/bsdf/SPEC.md

 ### strings

-String values consists of a size item (1 or 9 bytes), followed by the bytes that represents the UTF-8 encoded string.
+String values are identified by 's', and consists of a size item (1 or 9 bytes), followed by the bytes that represents the UTF-8 encoded string.

 ### blobs